lycheeverse/lycheeverse.github.io/src/content/docs/github_action_recipes/add-pr-comment.md

 ---
 title: Add Comment to Pull Request
-description: A guide in my new Starlight docs site.
 ---

 This recipe shows how to add a comment to a pull request.
 This is useful if you